dabit3/building-a-subgraph-workshop/README.md

 $ yarn deploy
 ```

-Once the Subgraph has been redeployed, we can now query by timestamp to view the most recently created NFTS:
+Once the subgraph has been redeployed, we can now query by timestamp to view the most recently created NFTS:

 ```graphql
 {